reinvanhaaren/home-assistant-config/README.md

 I make use of the Home Assistant Community Store (HACS) to manage some third-party modules, [listed below](#installed-hacs-modules).
 For the frontend I use Bas Nijholt's [iOS Dark Mode Theme](https://github.com/basnijholt/lovelace-ios-dark-mode-theme) theme with HomeKit background 4.

+## Functionality worth mentioning

+### Washing machine

+The usage of our washing machine is measured by a TP-Link HS110.
+When the washing machine is done (usage below 3 watts for more than 4 minutes) a push notification is sent to me and Bas.
+Besides the notification, I also soldered a nodemcu with relay board onto the start-button of the (dumb) washing machine.
+We can set the end time in Home Assistant and enable 'Auto-start'.
+The washing machine will automatically start (by close the relay for half a second) on the desired end time minus the average program duration of 1 hour and 45 minutes.
+When starting the washing machine the 'Auto-start' is turned off again.

+### TV

+We use a Tuya connected light bulb from LSC Connect (smart lighting from [Action](https://www.action.com/nl-nl/brand/lsc-smart-connect/)) to create a 'ambilight' on the white wall behind our TV.
+When te light in the living room is turned on, the light behind the TV is a nice purple.
+When you start Spotify, TuneIn Radio, Netflix or YouTube the light changes color to green or red.
+This works with the internal LG WEbOS-apps or with the Chromecast attached to the TV.

+### Christmas Tree

+We have a small christmas tree in the living room, just for fun.
+Why enjoy the lights in the tree in december only?
+There is a IKEA TRÅDFRI switch to turn the lights on and off.

 ## Devices

 ### Sensors